 Know the hours to make sure your kids aren't disappointed: This park is closed every Tuesday from September to May.
 Also, it doesn't open until 10am and it closes at dusk.

-A place in Monterey that will change your life is Monterey Bay Aquarium- if you're wondering whether it's worth the money, let me tell you it is!
-Monterey Aquarium is more than just an aquarium- it's another world beneath the sea, with the most amazing exhibits.
+A place in Monterey that will delight is Monterey Bay Aquarium, with the most amazing exhibits, though it's ridiculously expensive and crowded.
 The jellyfish exhibit will put you in awe of nature's beauty and sense of humor.

-From the aquarium you can walk to Lovers Point Park- this is such an intensely beautiful walk, and you can see seals in a little cove on your way.
+From the aquarium you can walk to Lovers Point Park- this is such an intensely beautiful walk, and you can see seals in a little cove on your way and play at the beach at the end.
 Another fun thing to do is eat and shop at famous Cannery Row.
-Cool to explore is downtown Monterey, with its little Spanish arcades.
-It leads to Fisherman's Wharf, a touristy, fun spot with water every shade of green and blue.
+Cool to explore is downtown Monterey, with its little Spanish arcades and nice cafes.
+It leads to Fisherman's Wharf, a touristy, colorful spot with water every shade of green and blue.
 Beside Fisherman's Wharf is Del Monte Beach, which can be bright and sunny or wild and wintery- there's no way to predict which one.

 For another playground, up in the hills above Monterey Bay, check out Veteran's Memorial Park.

 It is a great park.
 I went growing up, and it was even better then.
 Many of the more adventurous slides and fixtures are gone, probably because they were actually fairly dangerous... but it is still a great park.)